Tawfiqh/ToyChatApp/README.md

 3. ~~Move chat page into Vue.
 At a new route.~~

-4. Make chat page a vue-component.
+4. ~~Make chat page a vue-component.
-    Submit button needs to bind to a vue-method. ul needs to be bound to a view/for loop.
+    Submit button needs to bind to a vue-method. ul needs to be bound to a view/for loop.~~

-    Remove jQuery.
+5. Status page.

+6. Refactor into a sockets module.

+7. Database to store chats

+8. Fix bug with reconnecting after some time

 3. Server - Write unit tests for helloWorld and emoji Endpoints.